ha3ks/ha3ks.github.io/_posts/2025-08-28-Running-a-FortiGate-In-VMWare.md

 ## Prerequisites

-To install a Fortigate Firewall on VMware Workstation you will first need to register for an Fortinet Support Account so you access the downloads section.
+To install a Fortigate Firewall on VMware Workstation you will first need to register for an Fortinet Support Account so you access the downloads section - [https://support.fortinet.com/Download/VMImages.aspx](https://support.fortinet.com/Download/VMImages.aspx).

 Once logged in click on Download > VM Images, Select Product: FortiGate and Select Platform: VMware ESXi and download the Latest Version (7.6.4).